Monty Python and the Holy Grail: Development

-In January 1973 the Monty Python troupe wrote the first draft of the screenplay.
-Half of the material was set in the Middle Ages and half was set in the present day.
-The group decided to focus on the Middle Ages, focussing on the legend of the Holy Grail.
+In January 1973, the Monty Python troupe wrote the first draft of the screenplay.
+Half of the material was set in the Middle Ages and half in the present day.
+The group decided to set the film during the Middle Ages and focus on the legend of the Holy Grail.
 By the fourth or fifth draft, the story was complete, and the cast joked that the fact that the Grail was never retrieved would be "a big let-down ... a great anti-climax".
 Graham Chapman said a challenge was incorporating scenes that did not fit the Holy Grail motif.

 Neither Terry Gilliam nor Terry Jones had directed a film before, and described it as a learning experience in which they would learn to make a film by making an entire full-length film.
 The cast humorously described the novice directing style as employing the level of mutual disrespect always found in Monty Python's work.

+Financing

-A 2021 tweet by Eric Idle revealed that the film was financed by eight investors: Led Zeppelin, Pink Floyd, Jethro Tull's Ian Anderson, Holy Grails co-producer Michael White, Heartaches (a cricket team founded by lyricist Tim Rice), and three record companies including Charisma Records, the record label that released Python's early comedy albums.
-The investors contributed the entire original budget of £175,350 (about $410,000 in 1974).
-He added that this group also received a percentage of the proceeds from the 2005 musical Spamalot.
+According to Gilliam, the Pythons turned to rock bands like Pink Floyd and Led Zeppelin for financing because no studio would fund the film, and the rock stars saw it as "a good tax write-off" because the top rate of UK income tax was "as high as 90%" at the time.
+Idle and Gilliam had previously mentioned that Elton John also contributed to the financing of the film.
+A 2021 tweet by Eric Idle revealed that the entire original budget of £175,350 (about $410,000 in 1974) was provided by eight investors: Led Zeppelin (£31,500), Pink Floyd (£21,000), Jethro Tull's Ian Anderson (£6300), Holy Grails co-producer Michael White (£78,750), Heartaches (a cricket team founded by lyricist Tim Rice (£5,250), and three record companies: Island Records (£21,000), Chrysalis Records (£6,300), and Charisma Records (£5,250), the record label that had released Python's early comedy albums.
+The investors also received part of the proceeds from the 2005 musical Spamalot.

-According to Terry Gilliam, the Pythons turned to rock stars like Pink Floyd and Led Zeppelin for finance as the studios refused to fund the film and rock stars saw it as "a good tax write-off" due to the top rate of UK income tax being "as high as 90%" at the time.

-In 2016 Eric Idle tweeted that Elton John contributed to the funding of the movie.
-Terry Gilliam has also stated many times that Elton John helped finance the movie.
-Idle has since stated that this is simply not true and that he had nothing to do with the movie.
-It is unknown whether this fact is true as Elton John himself has not commented on it.